 The Co-Laboratory is a unique collaboration between two teams of choreographers and filmmakers who will create two short dance films in a week, shortly before the annual fall festival.
 The intention is not to create the perfect film, but to bring professional artists into the atmosphere of a laboratory, one that challenges them to think collaboratively and explore possibilities for expression outside their fields, hopefully inspiring future creative relationships among local artists.
 To learn more, watch the behind-the-scenes video below, filmed during the project’s first year.

 Funded in part by the Kenneth Rainin Foundation, the Fleishhacker Foundation, and the Zellerbach Family Foundation, the Co-Laboratory is an annual event to inspire and support local artists of different disciplines to collaboratively create dance films for local and global audiences.
-The two original interdisciplinary works for the screen will be premiered on the closing night of the festival at the Brava Theater Center.
+The two original interdisciplinary works for the screen will be premiered on the closing night of the fall festival at the Brava Theater Center.

 To learn more about the Co-Laboratory, read the Huffington Post REVIEW of the 2013 Co-Laboratory films and check out the mini documentary above which follows the experience of that year’s collaborating artists.